utkarshcmu/grafana.org/content/blog/2017-09-08-timeshift-ep12.md

 <br />
 <div style=" padding: 20px; background: url(/assets/img/blog/timeshift/polygon_texture_black.jpg); background-size: cover; border-radius: 4px;">
 	<h4>Grafana Labs is Hiring!</h4>
 	<p>We are passionate about open source software and thrive on tackling complex challenges to build the future.
 We ship code from every corner of the globe and love working with the community.
-If any of this sounds like you you're in luck – <br /><strong>WE'RE HIRING!</strong></p>
+If any of this sounds like you you're in luck – <strong>WE'RE HIRING!</strong></p>
 	<p>Check out our <a class="btn btn-outline" href="https://grafana.com/about/hiring?utm_source=blog&utm_campaign=timeshift_12" target="_blank">Open Positions</a></p>
 </div>